Baduanjin vs Qigong: What's The Difference?

 What Baduanjin Means

-Baduanjin, or Eight Brocades, is one of the most recognizable qigong forms.
+Baduanjin (八段锦), or Eight Brocades, is one of the most recognizable qigong forms.
 It is more specific.
-It refers to a known set of eight sections that many people can point to directly.
+It refers to a known set of eight sections — eight movements, each targeting different organ systems — that many people can point to directly.

-That specificity is one reason it travels well online.
+That specificity is one reason Baduanjin travels well online.
 It is easier to clip, name, teach, and repeat than the entire category around it.
+You can find a Baduanjin tutorial and know exactly what you are learning.
+The same is not true if you search for "qigong" without any further qualification.

 If you want the practice itself explained in fuller terms, go back to What Baduanjin Actually Is.